bot-app/trading/docs/producer-consumer.md

         return dataframe
 ```

 !!!
-Tip "FreqAI"
+Tip "TradingAI"
-    You can use this to setup [FreqAI](freqai.md) on a powerful machine, while you run consumers on simple machines like raspberries, which can interpret the signals generated from the producer in different ways.
+    You can use this to setup [TradingAI](tradingai.md) on a powerful machine, while you run consumers on simple machines like raspberries, which can interpret the signals generated from the producer in different ways.

 ### Example - Consumer Strategy